University of Notre Dame: Growth

 President Matthew Walsh (1922–1928) addressed the material needs of the university, particularly the $10,000 debt and the lack of space for new students.
 When he assumed the presidency, more than 1,100 students lived off campus while only 135 students paid for room and board.
 With fund-raising money, Walsh concentrated on the construction of a dormitory system.
-He built Freshman Hall in 1922 and Sophomore Hall in 1923, and began construction of Morrissey, Howard and Lyons Halls between 1924 and 1925.
+He built Freshman Hall in 1922, Sophomore Hall in 1923, and began construction of Morrissey, Howard and Lyons Halls between 1924 and 1925.
 By 1925, enrollment had increased to 2,500 students, of which 1,471 lived on campus; faculty members increased from 90 to 175.
-On the academic side, credit hours were reduced to encourage in-depth study, and Latin and Greek were no longer required for a degree.
+On the academic side, credit hours were reduced to encourage in-depth study, and Latin and Greek were no longer required.
 In 1928, three years of college were made a prerequisite for the study of law.
 Walsh expanded the College of Commerce, enlarged the stadium, completed South Dining Hall, and built the memorial and entrance transept of the Basilica.

 One of the main driving forces in the university's growth was its football team, the Notre Dame Fighting Irish.
 Knute Rockne became head coach in 1918.
-Under him, the Irish would post a record of 105 wins, 12 losses, and five ties.
-During his 13 years, the Irish won three national championships, had five undefeated seasons, won the Rose Bowl Game in 1925, and produced players such as George Gipp and the "Four Horsemen".
+Under him, the Irish won three national championships, had five undefeated seasons, won the Rose Bowl Game in 1925, and produced players such as George Gipp and the "Four Horsemen".
 Knute Rockne has the highest winning percentage (.881) in NCAA Division I/FBS football history.
 Rockne's offenses employed the Notre Dame Box and his defenses ran a 7–2–2 scheme.
-The last game Rockne coached was on December 14, 1930, when he led a group of Notre Dame all-stars against the New York Giants in New York City.